wazuh/wazuh-documentation/source/proof-of-concept-guide/aws-infrastructure-monitoring.rst

 Steps to generate the alerts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- lerts are automatically generated from AWS logs (when using out-of-the-box rules).
+- Alerts are automatically generated from AWS logs (when using out-of-the-box rules).
 They will appear as soon as they are fetched from the AWS S3 bucket.

 Alerts
 ^^^^^^